By: Dan Henderson, DI Volunteer

 We went to the tournament and won first place.
 We advanced to the Affiliate Tournament and came in seventh out of 21 teams.
 Needless to say, the co-manager and I were so excited to get started the next year.

 If I had quit, I would not be where I am today.
-In addition to serving as Regional Director, I have participated in DI as a Challenge Writer for 13 Fine Arts Challenges, served as an Affiliate Challenge Master, and have worn many other DI hats.
+Over the years, I’ve had the opportunity to wear many hats in DI, including serving as a Regional Director, a Challenge Writer for more than a dozen Fine Arts Challenges, an Affiliate Challenge Master, and more.

-I wish all of DI’s Team Managers the best of luck this season!
+I wish all of DI’s Team Managers the best of luck during their season!